NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/resources.md

 !! prepare to mouse / point at the bottom lifetime

-Along and within that rendering tree, we may have a Resource that fetches data for this route
+Along and within that rendering tree, we may have a Resource (or it could be a component or .. something) that fetches data for this route

 When the parent lifetime ends, so do its descendants.

+I think some vampyre lore operates this way.

 -->